 B.A.
-Hons, J.D
+Hons, J.D., LL.M.
+(Tax)

-Leigh’s clients include both private corporations and individuals involved in tax disputes with the federal and provincial revenue authorities.
+Leigh helps both private corporations and individuals involved in tax disputes with the federal and provincial revenue authorities.
 She represents taxpayers in civil, criminal and quasi-criminal courts in Ontario, including the Tax Court, Federal Courts, Ontario Courts and the Supreme Court of Canada.
 In addition to litigation, Leigh assists clients in federal and provincial audits and objections, in negotiations of collections arrangements and in applications for relief from interest and penalties.

-As a member of the Law Society of Upper Canada, Canadian Bar Association and Canadian Tax Foundation, Leigh incorporates the most current tax strategies and opportunities into her practice.
+As a member of the Law Society of Upper Canada, Advocates Society, Canadian Bar Association and Canadian Tax Foundation, Leigh incorporates the most current tax strategies and opportunities into her practice.
 As a former director of the Canadian Association of Women Executives and Entrepreneurs, she is sensitive to the needs of Canadian businesses and individuals and recognizes the important role taxes play in her clients’ continued success.